What is an Interview Session for a German Student Visa?

 Tip: Before the interview, you are advised to visit the webpage of the university and get some insights about what makes this university feasible for your studies.

 - Isn’t this course offered by any university or college in your country?

-Tips: Get to know more about latest World University ranking, so to have realistic information about the position of your German university in the world to have better kept information on your answer.
+Tips: Get to know more about the latest World University ranking, so as to have realistic information about the position of your German university in the world to have better-kept information on your answer.